mnakib/rhls-labs/do180/ch-5-creating-custom-container-images/section-5-3-building-custom-container-images-with-containerfile.md

 - [Red Hat Container Catalog](https://catalog.redhat.com/software/containers/explore)

-> A repository of reliable, tested, certified, and curated collection of container images built on versions of RHEL and related systems.
+>> A repository of reliable, tested, certified, and curated collection of container images built on versions of RHEL and related systems.

 - [Docker Hub]( https://hub.docker.com)

-> Be careful with images from [Docker Hub]( https://hub.docker.com).
+>> Be careful with images from [Docker Hub]( https://hub.docker.com).
 Anyone can create a Docker Hub account and publish container images there.
 There are no general assurances about quality and security;

+## Describing How to Use the OpenShift Source-to-Image Tool

+How to use the s2i with docker is described in this link

+Below example shows how to build:

+- A new container image from the `python-35-rhel7builder` image that is available in the Red Hat Container Registry, and
+- A test application available from a public Git repository in the GitHub [sti-python](https://github.com/sclorg/s2i-python-container) repository, in the `3.5/test/setup-test-app/` directory.

+`# yum install source-to-image`

+`# docker pull registry.access.redhat.com/rhscl/python-35-rhel7`

+`# s2i build https://github.com/openshift/sti-python.git --context-dir=3.5/test/setup-test-app/ rhscl/python-35-rhel7 python-35-rhel7-app`

 # Building Custom Container Images with Containerfiles